 In addition to a competitive salary, ADF members receive a range of other allowances and benefits.
 These benefits, such as subsidised housing, medical and dental care, fitness facilities, and education, have a financial value.
-The fact is, as an ADF member, you have pretty secure employment, you won’t have to put your hand in your pocket for much, and you’ll be well looked after.
+The fact is, as an ADF member, you won’t have to put your hand in your pocket for much, you’ll be very well looked after.

-This guide will help you identify the benefits a career in Defence may afford you.
+This guide will help you identify the extra benefits a career in Defence affords you.
 Think of this guide as an introduction, not an exhaustive list, you may receive additional benefits not outlined here.

 Think about the value of all the costs covered through your Defence employment, which a civilian would usually pay for out of their own pocket.